-Each director and officer of Rocky Brands, Inc., an Ohio corporation (the "Company"), whose signature appears below hereby appoints David N. Sharp and Curtis A. Loveland, or either of them, as his attorney-in-fact, to sign, in his name and behalf and in any and all capacities stated below, and to cause to be filed with the Securities and Exchange Commission, the Company's Annual Report on Form 10-K (the "Annual Report") for the fiscal year ended December 31, 2015, and likewise to sign and file any amendments, including post-effective amendments, to the Annual Report, and the Company hereby also appoints such persons as its attorneys-in-fact and each of them as its attorney-in-fact with like authority to sign and file the Annual Report and any amendments thereto in its name and behalf, each such person and the Company hereby granting to such attorney-in-fact full power of substitution and revocation, and hereby ratifying all that such attorney-in-fact or his substitute may do by virtue hereof.
+Each director and officer of Rocky Brands, Inc., an Ohio corporation (the "Company"), whose signature appears below hereby appoints Mike Brooks and Curtis A. Loveland, or either of them, as his attorney-in-fact, to sign, in his name and behalf and in any and all capacities stated below, and to cause to be filed with the Securities and Exchange Commission, the Company's Annual Report on Form 10-K (the "Annual Report") for the fiscal year ended December 31, 2016, and likewise to sign and file any amendments, including post-effective amendments, to the Annual Report, and the Company hereby also appoints such persons as its attorneys-in-fact and each of them as its attorney-in-fact with like authority to sign and file the Annual Report and any amendments thereto in its name and behalf, each such person and the Company hereby granting to such attorney-in-fact full power of substitution and revocation, and hereby ratifying all that such attorney-in-fact or his substitute may do by virtue hereof.

-IN WITNESS WHEREOF, we have executed this Power of Attorney, in counterparts if necessary, effective as of February 26, 2016.
+IN WITNESS WHEREOF, we have executed this Power of Attorney, in counterparts if necessary, effective as of March 2, 2017.

+DIRECTORS/OFFICERS:

-DIRECTORS/OFFICERS: Signature Title /s/ David N. Sharp Chief Executive Officer, President, and Director David N. Sharp (Principal Executive Officer) Executive Vice President and Chief Financial Officer /s/ James E. McDonald James E. McDonald (Principal Financial and Accounting Officer) /s/ Mike Brooks Chairman and Director Mike Brooks /s/ Curtis A. Loveland Secretary and Director Curtis A. Loveland /s/ Glenn E. Corlett Director Glenn E. Corlett /s/ Michael L. Finn Director Michael L. Finn /s/ G. Courtney Haning Director G. Courtney Haning /s/ Harley E. Rouda, Jr. Director Harley E. Rouda, Jr. Director /s/ James L. Stewart James L. Stewart
+Signature Title /s/ Mike Brooks Mike Brooks Chief Executive Officer, Chairman, and Director (Principal Executive Officer and Principal Financial Officer) /s/ Curtis A. Loveland Curtis A. Loveland Secretary and Director /s/ Glenn E. Corlett Glenn E. Corlett Director /s/ Michael L. Finn Michael L. Finn Director /s/ G. Courtney Haning G. Courtney Haning Director /s/ Harley E. Rouda, Jr. Harley E. Rouda, Jr. Director /s/ James L. Stewart James L. Stewart Director

-CERTIFICATION PURSUANT TO EXCHANGE ACT RULES 13a-14(a) AND 15d-14(a) OF THE CHIEF EXECUTIVE OFFICER
+CERTIFICATION PURSUANT TO EXCHANGE ACT RULES 13a-14(a) AND 15d-14(a) OF THE CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER

-I, David N. Sharp, certify that:
+I, Mike Brooks, certify that: